Charging your Tesla is basically as simple as plugging in where there is electricity

 What cables do you need?

 Your Australian Tesla (unless you have a first-generation roadster) has a charge port with a “Type 2” connector which we share with much of the world – sometimes called a “Mennekes” connector.
 This is not the same connector as used in America (or some other markets).
-Model 3’s also have a CCS Combo 2 extension to this socket:
+Model 3 and Y also have a CCS Combo 2 extension to this socket:

 Depending on your car, your charge port will have either a motorised flap or a manual one, and a single status light, or a set of smaller lights.

-If you only plan to charge at home, from household plugs and from Superchargers, you don’t need to buy anything, as you get cables for those with your Tesla.
+If you only plan to charge from Superchargers, you don’t need to buy anything.
+If you want to charge at home, from household plugs, you will need a UMC or EVSE described below.
 If you plan to travel further afield, or would like to be able to use the full range of charging infrastructure, you may wish to buy some extras.

 TOCWA has a set of loan cables if you are planning a trip and want the peace of mind without spending any extra money, or you’d just like to try them out.

 This cable is actually a chargepoint that you can carry around.
-It comes with a standard 10A, 240V plug in Australia, and this will give you 2kW – it’s great for overnight stays where there is no other infrastructure, and will roughly give you 1/3 of your battery back overnight.
+It comes with at least a standard 10A, 240V plug in Australia, and this will give you 2kW – it’s great for overnight stays where there is no other infrastructure, and will roughly give you 1/3 of your battery back overnight.
+You can puchase one from Tesla for $550

-There are two versions of the mobile charger, depending on when you purchased your car.
+Vechicles ordered before July 8th, 2022 came with a bundled UMC – There are two versions of the mobile charger, depending on when you purchased your car.
 The older version (Gen1) is capable of charging up to 11kW and the newer version (Gen2) is capable of charging up to 7kW.
-Both adapters are compatible with any Tesla (or other EV that uses Type 2!).
+Both adapters are compatible with any Tesla (or other EV that uses Type 2).

 Regardless of the version you have, the UMC can be fitted with different ends, or “tails” – the Gen1 comes with a 10A (2kW) tail only, but the Gen2 comes with both a 10A (2kW) and 15A (3kW) tail.
 Both of these can be supplemented with additional tails that allow you to connect to Australian 3-phase connectors allowing for up to 7kW on Gen2 (32A/single phase) or 11kW on Gen1 (16A/3-phase).